gu-app-club/ScheduleBuilderBackend/README.md

 * **Success Response:**

-  A successful response should send the course Title, Credits, and Subject/Course in a dictionary.
+  A successful response should send an array of dictionaries where each dictionary contains the course information (Keys: Title, Credits, Class).

   * **Code:** 200 <br />
     **Content:**

       [
         {
             "Title": "Principles of Accounting I",
             "Credits": "3.00",
             "Class": "ACCT 260"
         },
         {
             "Title": "Principles of Accounting II",
             "Credits": "3.00",
             "Class": "ACCT 261"
         },
-                ...]
+        ...
+      ]

 * **Sample Call:**